kuangyu0801/kuangyu0801.github.io/README.md

 - Focus on the employer’s needs
 	+ requirement: state-of-the-art software development, very proficient in Java programming, Python or Bash, Git
 - Reflect on the job itself: in mediatek, i have worked on large project, version control, build , testing. regressiong, CR handling, issue report
-- Address cultural fit: I have the working experience also in a big company and can cooperate communicate with people from diffrent background, fluent in English
+- Address cultural fit: I have the working experience also in a big company and can cooperate communicate with people from different background, fluent in English

-# 3. Why do you want to work here?
+## **3. Why do you want to work here?**
+IBM has always been my top choice.
+IBM was and is still an techo

 # 5. Why did you leave (or why are you leaving) your job?
 - I want to shift my career into cloud computing and software development